 You must regularly harvest your culture to keep it going.
 I harvest half of it weekly by doing the following:

-- Remove half the culture (1 gallon in my case).
+- Harvest/remove half the culture (1 gallon in my case).
+This is what you will use to continue your culture.

 Foaming on top of the culture usually indicates that harvesting is overdue.
-Most of my harvested phyto culture goes to keep my rotifer culture alive, but I also use it to dose both of my tanks when I harvest it.
+However, I usually judge harvest time by the color of the culture (it should be a dark green).
+I harvest my cultures about once a week.
+About half of my harvested phyto culture goes to keep my rotifer culture alive, the rest is used to dose my tanks.
 If using more than one culture bottle, you could potentially harvest them on different days.

-When just starting a culture, it will be pretty pale in color.
-Let it darken up before you start diluting it.
-However, you should still continue to add f/2 and Essential Elements weekly.
-You might be surprised just how small of a sample is required to start a culture.
+When just starting a culture, it will be fairly pale in color.
+Let it green up a little before you start harvesting it.
+However, you should still continue to add f/2 weekly (and give them a gentle shake).
+You'd be surprised just how small of a sample is required to start a culture.

 Use (clean) empty water bottles to store harvested phyto in a refrigerator.
-Label them with a date so that you know how old they are, and that nobody mistakes them for something else.
-At least once a week, gently shake or invert the cultures several times to prevent settling.
+Label them with a date so that you know how old they are, and so that somebody else doesn't mistake them for something else.
 You can keep phyto in the refrigerator for up to a month; although fresh phyto provides the best nutrition.

 I tested my phyto culture for phosphorus just prior to harvesting it by diluting a sample with 9 parts of clean saltwater.
 Through that, I determined that the undiluted phosphorus concentration was 310 ppb (or roughly 0.95 ppm of phosphate), which was actually lower than I had expected.